jforget/raku-Hamilton2/doc/Hamilton.en.md

 Another series  of webpages lists the  distances from a given  area to all other areas  in the same graph.
-These distances  are not stored in the database, they are computed on-the-fly by `Graph.pm`.
+These distances  are not stored in the database, they are computed on-the-fly by `Graph.rakumod`.
 Here are the webpages for big area `BOU` and small area `21`:

 * http://localhost:3000/en/shortest-paths-from/full/fr1970/21